tmdict/tmdict/data/content/fgo-material-iii/li-shuwen/personal-skills.en.md

 ### Juezhao: B

 The secrets of Bajiquan that Li Shuwen had learned.
-With regards to Anti-Personnel abilities, this is certainly said to be the ultimate one among them.
+With regards to Anti-Unit abilities, this is certainly said to be the ultimate one among them.